xvdemo/SLPpaperwallet/README.md

-# Bitcoin.com Paper Wallet
+SLP Paper Wallet

-The Bitcoin.com Paper Wallet Landing Page
+The SLP Paper Wallet Landing Page

-A client-side Bitcoin Cash (BCH) wallet generator producing customizable paper wallets.
+A client-side Simple Ledger Protocol (SLP) wallet generator producing customizable paper wallets.

 The Bitcoin.com Paper Wallet is based on the open source [bitaddress.org repository.](https://github.com/pointbiz/bitaddress.org) Private Keys are generated client-side.
 For better security, download a local copy and run on an offline machine.